 Purple Hybrid can weigh from 77 lbs to 149 lbs, depending on the size.
-You’ll see dimensions and prices for Twin XL, Full, Queen, King, Split King, and California King in the table below.
+You’ll see the dimensions and prices for Twin XL, Queen, and King in the table below.

 Purple Hybrid does appear to be a bit heavier than an average hybrid mattress.
 An average Queen hybrid can weigh around 115 pounds.
 The Purple Hybrid Queen weighs 122 pounds.
 This difference in weight is not enormous, but we still feel it’s necessary to know all the facts.

 |Twin XL||$2,999||77 lbs||11”||38” x 80”|

 |King||$4,299||149 lbs||11”||76” x 80”|

 The company says that you’ll need to prepare a set of extra hands to help move the delivered Purple Hybrid.
 If you don’t want to bother with that on your own, you can pay for a White-glove delivery service.